Makalu base camp trek

 Day 05 : Trek to Num (1490m/ 4,872 ft), 5 hours

 From Hururu, we move back to the ridge at 1960 m and trek through forests of huge rhododendrons just below the ridgeline to a Mani wall and a dirty pond.
 We continue along the ridge past a small stream to a single Sherpa house and tea shop.
 This is Mure, a spread-out village at 1980 meters that is inhabited by both Sherpas and Rais.

 Day 06 : Trek to Sedua (1460m/ 4,774 ft), 5 hours

 We continue along the trail descending steeply from Num through the cornfields of Lumbang.
 Below the village, the trail drops very steeply through a jungle to a suspension bridge over the Arun River (660 m).
 From the bridge, we climb steeply to a primitive tea shop, then through corn and buckwheat field.
 Moving along the rocky path and tiny terraces planted with corn and barley, we make a long, steep, rough climb to Sedua (1460m) where we stay tonight.

 Leaving Sedua, we make a gradual climb high above the Kasuwa Khola to Gyang (1770m).
 Climbing past the school at Gyang, it is a gentle walk through terraced fields and forested areas to Hindrungma village, and on to Rupisa.
-During the trail, we cross meadows and several streams, and then climb to the Sherpa village of Tashi Gaon, the last permanent settlement in the valley.
+During the trial, we cross meadows and several streams and then climb to the Sherpa village of Tashi Gaon, the last permanent settlement in the valley.

 Day 08 : Trek to Kauma (3470m/11,347 ft), 6 hours